-While these are sound political propositions, they say more about what Bush ought to have done than what he actually did.
+While this is an attractive proposition, it says more about what Bush ought to have done than what he actually did.
 Before 11 September, Bush lacked a clearly defined enemy.
 After 11 September he could focus US national security on the image of the dangerous terrorist, and gather his nation as well as most of the rest of the world, around his anti-terrorist campaign.
-He did it loudly, and he did it as 'war', but then he also ran the risk of transforming Osama bin Laden into a hero for future generations of anti-Americans, a symbol that global rebels can seek inspiration from during many years to come.
+He did it loudly, he did it as 'war' and he did it with success, but then he also ran the risk of transforming Osama bin Laden into a hero for future generations of anti-Americans, a symbol that global rebels can seek inspiration from during many years to come.

-When both sides in a conflict perceive what they are doing as 'war', use arms against each other, and cause the death of thousands, it seems difficult to categorise their interaction as anything else than 'war', although one would have wished that Washington had acted differently.
-The US-al-Qaeda conflict must be registered as a war in the relevant databases.
-It also seems reasonable to conceive of the 11 September attacks and the bombing of Afghanistan as parts of the same war.
-Thus the war was not located in only the USA or only Afghanistan but globally.
-The many arrests and incidents that subsequently took place in many parts of the world were also parts of that war.
-The first counter-argument is therefore not convincing.
+When both sides in a conflict understand what they are doing as 'war', use arms against each other, and cause the death of thousands, it seems difficult to categorise their interaction as something else than 'war'.
+The US-Al-Qaeda war will no doubt be listed as a war in the most commonly used databases.
+It also seems reasonable to conceive of the 11 September attack against New York and Washington and the bombing of Afghanistan in the following month as parts of the same war.
+Thus the war was not located in only the USA or only Afghanistan but globally, and the many arrests and incidents that took place in other parts of the world were also parts of that war.
+It seems therefore that the first counter-argument has been proven false.
 The next is more difficult to refute.